jvvallee/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is the Capstone project for the IBM Data Science certificate
+This repository is the Capstone project for the IBM Data Science certificate.